xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 >- 1 retried test iteration fails = 1 test failure
 >
 > The number of maximum test cases failure must be greater than 0 and a natural number (1,2,3...).
 Otherwise, Katalon Studio will not start the execution.

->**Requirements**
->
->- Katalon Studio **version 8.1.0 onwards**.
->- A Katalon Runtime Engine License.
-See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

-Consider using the condition to terminate execution when a set of tests is mature and takes hours to finish.
-Once a significant number of tests fail, they may fail for the same cause.
-This feature helps you save time, provide early feedback, and avoid the execution of unnecessary test cases.

-You can use this feature to:

-- Terminate a test suite.
- 	- Terminate a test suite with configured Retry after executing all.
-	- Terminate a test suite with configured Retry failed executions immediately.
-	- Terminate a test suite with Data-driven testing.
-	- Terminate a test suite with Data-driven testing and configured Retry after executing all.
-	- Terminate a test suite with Data-driven testing with configured Retry failed executions immediately.
-- Terminate a test suite collection executed in sequential mode.
-- Terminate a test suite collection executed in parallel mode.

-## Set a maximum number of test failures

 ### With Command Builder